suncoast-devs/handbook/lessons/typescript-intro/reading/intro.md

-import CodePen from '@handbook/CodePen'
+---

-# typescript and react
+title: typescript and react
+---

 This will be a quick walkthrough into using Typescript in a React App.
 This also serves as a bridge to working with a compiled language.

 ## Learning Objectives